g14a/metana/docs/features.md

 Notice the capitalized format when passing to `--until`.

+## **Store and track your migrations in your favourite database**

-* Store and track your migrations in your favourite database by passing the `--store` flag.
+Store and track your migrations in your favourite database by passing the `--store` flag.

 ```shell
 metana up --store <db-connection-url>